succinctlabs/network/contracts/DESIGN.md

 This burns the staker's $stPROVE, and then withdraws the $iPROVE from the $PROVER-N vault (burning $PROVER-N), and then withdraws the $PROVE from the $iPROVE vault (burning $iPROVE).

-This will also automatically claim any prover rewards accrued.
+This will also automatically withdraw any rewards that the prover has accrued, and finish that withdrawal before the unstaking occurs.

 After this finishing this operation, the staker receives a corresponding amount of $PROVE.